How to Find Bed Bugs

 Preventing Future Infestations

 Missed eggs hatch within ten days at normal room temperature.
 For this reason, it is recommended that a check be made every few days for newly hatched bugs.
-Bed bug nymphs are very small, not much bigger than sesame seeds.
+Nymphs are very small, not much bigger than sesame seeds.

 Remake the bed with white sheets, if possible.
-This will make it easier to spot even small bed bugs, and to see their dark waste spots much more easily.
+This will make it easier to spot even small insects, and to see their dark waste spots much more easily.

 Natural Control Methods

-Unfortunately, there are no natural control methods that are proven effective against bed bugs.
-Cedar wood, lavender, herbs, essential oils and other aromatics that are effective for repelling clothes moths or other household pests have no effect on bed bugs.
+Unfortunately, there are no natural control methods that are proven to be effective.
+Cedar wood, lavender, herbs, essential oils and other aromatics that are effective for repelling moths or other household pests have no effect on these parasites.

 Before the twentieth century, bean plant leaves were scattered around the legs of wooden bed frames.
-The microscopic hooks on these fuzzy leaves would entangle the spurs on the legs of bed bugs, entrapping them.
+The microscopic hooks on these fuzzy leaves would entangle the spurs on their legs, entrapping them.
 When the leaves wilted or were spotted with bugs, they would be swept up and replaced.

 Not many homeowners have access to large quantities of bean plant leaves, and the bean season is short, so this is a control method of more historical than practical interest.